RealTatataat/Nordics/the-world/civilization/towns/british-isles-region/lundenwic.md

 Lundenwic was created on August 13, 2024, by Tatataat.
 The town is situated on the eastern part of the [British Isles](./), with an outpost to the west.

-The main town is located on an island just off the coast, and there is an outpost nearby on the mainland.
+The main town is located along the river Thames on Britain's eastern shore with an outpost at sea.
+Lundenwic joined the North Sea League when it was founded.

 The town was partly founded by [SeeYouMan](../../players/seeyouman.md).
 It happened because [SeeYouMan](../../players/seeyouman.md) wanted to try out Mjölner[^1].
 With Tatataat reassured that the experience points would not be destroyed, [SeeYouMan](../../players/seeyouman.md) went ahead and killed Tatataat.
 Everything went to plan and Tatataat could reclaim the experience points.
 However, during a second experiment, something went wrong and Tatataat could not reclaim the experience points.
 As a result, [SeeYouMan](../../players/seeyouman.md) gifted Tatataat €250, thus partly founding the town.